Banner2.png

 (e) Assisting with the controller's obligation to respond to data subject's requests

-The controller remains responsible for overall compliance with the GDPR and, specifically, for handling data subject rights requests under Articles 12-22 GDPR, regardless of the involvement of processors.[41]
-However, processors do exist: they hold, store, disclose, use and in general process personal data on their systems.
+The controller remains responsible for overall compliance with the GDPR and, specifically, for handling data subject rights requests under Articles 12-22 GDPR, regardless of the involvement of processors.
+The same goes for the other requirements set forth in Article 12 GDPR.
+For example, the deadlines set out in Article 12 GDPR cannot be extended by the controller based on the fact that the necessary information must be provided by the processor.
+However, processors do exist: they hold, store, disclose, & process personal data on their systems.
 For example, consider a request for erasure under Article 17, where some of the data is physically located with the processor.
 In order to fulfill its obligations, the controller requires the cooperation of the processor.

 This is why, under Article 28(3)(e) GDPR, the processors shall nevertheless be obliged to assist the controller.
 Typically, this consists of promptly forwarding any requests received from data subjects.
 However, in some circumstances the processor will be given more specific, technical duties, especially when it is in the position of extracting and managing the personal data.
 The contract should list the technical and organisational measures adopted by the processor to enable the assistance.
 It is crucial to bear in mind that, although "the practical management of individual requests can be outsourced to the processor, the controller bears the responsibility for complying with such requests.
 Therefore, the assessment as to whether requests by data subjects are admissible and/or the requirements set by the GDPR are met should be performed by the controller, either on a case-by-case basis or through clear instructions provided to the processor in the contract before the start of the processing."[48]